SKSEI12Jeddah/Calculator-Exercise/Calculator-exercise.md

 creative.

 ### Set Up
-Like usual, use `create-react-app` to make a new project.
+Like usual, use `create react-app` to make a new project.

 ### Step 1
 Start by creating a single component file in the `src` directory, and name it